Guide Dog Class Lecture: Working without Sidewalks

 Staying Close to the Side of the Road

-Walk facing oncoming traffic, close to the left edge.
-Walking on this side of the road is generally safer because your dog can “hug” the edge.
-Also from here, your dog can see the near-traffic approaching, which is preferable than having cars come up from behind.
+You and your guide will be walking facing oncoming traffic, close to the left or right edge.
+Walking on the left side of the road is generally safer because your dog can “hug” the edge.
+From here, your dog can see the near-traffic approaching, which is preferable over having cars come up from behind.

-Check the left edge at regular intervals to stay close to that edge.
-Halt your dog and do a formal left turn to the side of the road.
+Check the edge at regular intervals to stay close to the side of the road.
+Halt your dog and do a formal left or right turn to the side of the road.
 When you and your dog have found the edge, offer genuine praise and food reward.
 In new areas, you may want to stop every 10 to 15 paces to check your edge and reward your dog.
 This early investment will develop the good habit in your dog of staying close to the edge without drifting into the street.
-To resume, make a formal "right" turn.
-During the turn, take only a small step back to help your dog stay close to the left.
+To resume, make a formal "right" or “left” turn depending on the side of the street you are traveling on.
+During the turn, making your turns “shallow’ can help keep your dog close to edge of the road.

 Obstacles